EldarSiradjov/Milkomeda/MilkomedaRuleBook.md

 * **Claim Marker:** Player token for claiming Objective VP slots.
 * **Combat:** Process triggered by Attack Action, uses "Vector Command".
 See Section 9.
 * **Controlled Sector:** Sector with most Fleets. **Tiebreaker:** If fleets are tied, the player who controlled the sector *before* the most recent Move/Attack action that caused the tie retains control (if involved in the tie); otherwise, it becomes uncontrolled.
 Exception: Defender with structure retains control on mutual destruction (See Section 9.A Step 11).
+* **Damaged Area:** A designated zone on the Battle Mat surrounding each Ship Type Node.
+During combat Step 8 (Move Targeted Ships), fleet tokens allocated hits against are moved from the Node into this area.
+In Step 9 (Resolve Casualties), all tokens within these areas are removed from play.
 * **Defender(s):** Player(s) with fleets in a sector when an opponent initiates combat via an Attack Action into that sector.
 * **Directive Card:** Card defining a spatial pattern condition.
 See Section 13.
 * **Dice Allocation:** Process (Step 3 of Combat) determining how many dice each player rolls based on their ships and valid attack vectors.